 In areas to be used for off-street parking, the parking arrangement and surfacing must likewise have been approved of for the development of such tract as permitted use.
-Any landscaped areas shall be properly maintained thereafter in a slightly and wellkept condition.
+Any landscaped areas shall be properly maintained thereafter in a slightly and well-kept condition.
 Parking areas shall likewise be maintained in good condition.
 Any areas left in a natural state shall be properly maintained in a well kept condition.

 C. NOISE: For the purpose of measuring the intensity and frequencies of a sound, a sound-level meter and an octave-band analyzer shall be employed that conforms to specifications published by the American Standards Association (American Standard South-Level Meter for Measurement of Noise and other Sounds Z24.3 - 1944, and American Standard Specifications for an Octave Band-Filter Set for the Analysis of Noise and Other Sounds, Z24.10 - 1953, American Standards Association, Inc., New York, New York, or the latest edition of such standards, shall be used).
 In the enforcement of the regulation, noises produced by the operation of motor vehicles or other transportation facilities shall not be included in determining the maximum permitted decibel level.
 The sound pressure of noise radiated from any activity shall not exceed the value given in Tables 4 and 5 of this section, in any octave band frequency at any point on or beyond any lot line.
-If the noise is not smooth and continuous, one or more of the corrections in Table 5 of this ordinance.
+If the noise is not smooth and continuous, one or more of the corrections in Table 5 of this section shall be added or subtracted from each of the decibel levels given in Table 4 of this ordinance.